-How to set up Allergen Codes
+How to set up allergen codes

-In order to check where an allergen is used, it is possible to use the "Where Present" functionality.
-This creates a view of items, unapproved items and BOMs that contain a reference to that allergen.
-The presence can be twofold.
-It can either be of the type "Allergen" or it can be of the type "May Contain".
-This is determined when an allergen code is linked to an item, unapproved item or BOM.
+To check where an allergen is used, use the Where Present functionality.
+This creates a view of items, unapproved items, and BOMs that contain a reference to that allergen.
+The presence can be of two types: "Allergen" or "May Contain."
+This is determined when an allergen code is linked to an item, unapproved item, or BOM.

-Of course, linking an allergen to an item or BOM can have consequences to other items or BOMs that are linked to it.
-That is why a procedure called "Allergen Rollup" is created.
-This procedure is described in a separate page.
+Linking an allergen to an item or BOM can have consequences for other items or BOMs that are linked to it.
+For this purpose, an Allergen Rollup action is available.
+This is described on a separate page.

 See also